The Truth... What is it?

 • Next Sunday after Easter: some call it "Doubting Thomas Sunday".
 Thomas would not believe the resurrection until he put his hand into Jesus' side.
 John ends that chapter by declaring that Jesus is the Messiah...the Christ (John 20:24-31).

-• The Annunciation, March 25th: If Jesus was born December 25th, then the angel Gabriel would have announced Jesus' birth to Mary on about this date 9 months prior to 12/25.
+• The Annunciation, March 25th: If Jesus was born December 25th, then the angel Gabriel would have announced Jesus' pending birth to Mary on about this date 9 months prior to 12/25.

 • Ascension Day: celebrates...40 days after Easter Sunday...the day, after having appeared resurrected to the disciples (and over 500 other witnesses), the disciples witnessed Jesus' ascension up into the clouds/sky (Luke 24:51; Acts 1:3) back to Heaven.
 Whitsunday is the Sunday following.